Learn how and when you should file a lawsuit in small claims court to get the injury compensation you deserve.

 Focus on the facts of your case.
 Small claims court is meant to be used by non-lawyers, without strict procedural rules.

 Although the judge will give both sides some leeway when it comes to out-of-court statements made by third parties, you’ll be a lot safer by having all your witnesses there and ready to testify.
 If not, you’ll have a difficult time convincing the judge of the truthfulness of their statements.

-If you’ve prepared your witnesses properly, right before the trial begins, ask the judge to require all witnesses to wait in the hall until called, and not to discuss their testimony with each other.
-Don’t worry about quoting a specific section of the rules of evidence.
-Just simply ask the judge to have the witnesses wait in the hall.

-Ask politely.
-The judge will understand exactly what you mean, and will probably be happy to comply.
+If you’ve prepared your witnesses properly, right before the trial begins, politely ask the judge to require all witnesses to wait in the hall until called, and not to discuss their testimony with each other.
+The judge will understand what you mean and will likely comply.

-That will give you a great advantage if the defendant hasn’t prepared his witnesses.
+That will give you an advantage if the defendant hasn’t prepared their witnesses.

-At the conclusion of all testimony, the judge may ask you both to summarize your cases.
-Just like the points you prepared before trial, you must also prepare your summary, or “closing statement.”
-Summarize each point you made in the case, and explain how the testimony and evidence supports each of those points.
-Closing strong can pay big dividends.
+After all testimony, the judge may ask you both to summarize your cases.
+Here’s where you can give the “closing statement” you prepared.
+Summarize each point you made in the case and explain how the testimony and evidence support each of those points.

-After hearing all of the testimony, the judge or jury will render their decision.
+After hearing all the testimony, the judge or jury will render their decision.
 If you lose, you may be able to appeal your case to a higher court.
-If you do, you’ll need an attorney.
-Higher courts are no place for a novice.
-Judges enforce strict rules of evidence, and you’ll have to deal with motions and other legal maneuvers from the defendant’s lawyer.

 How Much is Your Injury Claim Worth?